1: 1-2-3

 Welcome to the APL Challenge!

-The deadline for the current round (2024.4) is Friday 31 January 2025 at 09:00 UTC.
+The deadline for the current round (2025.1) is Wednesday 30 April 2025 at 09:00 UTC.

 APL is a programming language that will change the way you think about solving problems.
 You don’t need to know any APL or programming at all to participate in this challenge; the question texts will teach you everything you need to know to progress.
 To do this, we have kept what we teach very simple, even though APL is slightly more complicated than what we describe.